akeyless-community/akeyless-sheller/README.md

 # Akeyless Sheller

 A Go library for simplifying the process of authenticating and managing tokens with the Akeyless CLI.
-This library handles token retrieval and management, ensuring tokens are reused when valid and only re-authenticating when necessary to reduce unnecessary user prompts.
+This library handles token retrieval and management, ensuring tokens are reused when valid and only re-authenticating when necessary to reduce unnecessary user prompts while delegating the authentication process to the Akeyless CLI for maximum security and support for all authentication methods.

 ## Getting Started